 For one thing…and this is something that people who haven’t read or seen Pygmalion don’t realize…the Higgins in Pygmalion is far less likable than his My Fair Lady counterpart.
 He has much more exaggerated negative qualities and is generally a much more unpleasant character.
 Despite their devotion to their stated goal of presenting Higgins’ character more accurately than in the film version of Pygmalion, they still softened his rougher edges to some degree, probably for the sake of highlighting the never-acknowledged love plot between him and Eliza that Shaw always stubbornly insisted he didn’t write.

 In any case, while most people make a much bigger deal about the book, the actual new content in My Fair Lady was not the Shavian dialogue, but the score.
 People always talk about how the book to My Fair Lady, because it’s based on a Shaw play, is totally different from that of any other Broadway show of the era, but the music is different, too.
-The score to My Fair Lady was, to the pop of its time, what Indie crossover artists like Gotye were to the pop of the early 2010s.
-Remember, Broadway was the Pop music of that era, and My Fair Lady sounded nothing like the Broadway Pop conventional for that era, like the scores of Guys and Dolls or The Pajama Game.
+The score to My Fair Lady must have been, to the pop of its time, what Indie crossover artists like Gotye were to the pop of the early 2010s, only much more so.
+Remember, Broadway was the Pop music of that era, and the My Fair Lady score, while the biggest Pop music hit of its day, sounded nothing at all like the Broadway Pop conventional in that era, like the scores of Guys and Dolls or The Pajama Game.

 Granted, the score to My Fair Lady doesn’t sound particularly unusual today, but that’s because so many shows picked up on its innovations that they seem completely normal now.
 For one thing, at least three flop musicals blatantly tried to imitate the My Fair Lady model (four if you count the disastrous stage version of Gigi): First Impressions, an adaptation of Pride and Prejudice starring a wildly miscast Polly Bergen and an overwhelming Hermione Gingold in what was supposed to be a supporting role; The Girl Who Came To Supper, the very last of the Noel Coward musicals, starring Jose Ferrer and Florence Henderson, which had the bad luck to be a show about political intrigue which came to Broadway just as John F. Kennedy was shot; and Darling of the Day, a Jule Styne-Yip Harburg vehicle for Vincent Price, who for the record was one of those performers who really, really shouldn’t sing.
 All three shows had pleasant music, but only Darling of the Day had a really first-rate cult flop score, and none of them were particularly outstanding shows in any other respect.
 But beyond the more blatant attempts to imitate its success, My Fair Lady’s innovations, particularly its invented idiom of Broadway-style sprechtstimme, were major influences even on other wildly original works such as The Music Man.